 The latest hike in inflation - taking the rate to 2.9% (using the Consumer Prices Index) - has led to speculation that the Bank of England (BoE) will increase interest rates.

 With the cost of living rising but the value of our money staying the same, times are hard.
 But, for mortgage holders, if the government does decide to increase interest rates to slow inflation, it could actually get worse.

-Those mortgage holders who are sitting comfortably on their lenders standard variable rate will face an increase in their repayments when rates rise, so finding a good remortgage now could be the best option.
+Those mortgage holders who are sitting on their lenders standard variable rate (SVR) will face an increase in their repayments when rates rise, so finding a good remortgage now could be the best option.

-But how likely is a rise?
+But how likely is an interest rate a rise?

 What should you do?

 You like the security of a fixed rate

 Fixed rate mortgages mean you know exactly what you're paying each month.
 If you aren’t on a fixed-rate deal you may be enjoying cheap repayments now but they could rise and if the rate starts rising there's no telling how quickly and how high it will go.

 You would not be able to handle base rate rises